 “Blessed are those who wash their robes, so that they may have the right to the tree of life, and may enter by the gates into the city.”
 Revelation 22:14

-Final reference in the Bible to our responsibility to pursue our own personal cleansing, and a wonderful promise for those who do so.
+This is the final reference in the Bible to our responsibility to pursue our own personal cleansing, and a wonderful promise for those who do so.

 As a final note, we would highly encourage our readers to take some time and trace every reference in the Bible to the words: clean, cleanse, cleansed, cleansing, cleanses, wash, washed, washing, etc. No better way to see God’s intention for His people to be clean and pure.